If you need an engineering job done but you’re not sure who to contact, you can browse our database of highly qualified engineers.

 - Certify a piece of equipment, such as a fairground ride or a heavy vehicle

 If you need an engineer, you can use our search tool to look up an engineer’s membership or registration status and contact details (if they’ve made them publicly accessible).

 Engineers that are Chartered Members of Engineering New Zealand, or have Chartered Professional Engineer (CPEng) registration, have demonstrated competence in their field of practice.
-They are the two kinds of engineers that can undertake designs relating to any work categorised as ‘Restricted building Work’.

 Types of engineers

 There are many different kinds of engineers.
 Some are employed directly by companies and work on large contracts.
 Here are the most common disciplines to help you find the right engineer for your job:

 Most structural engineers work as consultants to architects or design-build contractors.
 It's the structural engineer's responsibility to calculate the loads (like snow, wind and earthquake forces), fit the structure to the architecture, and decide on what structural systems to use (steel, concrete, beams, etc.).

 - Provide designs for residential and commercial buildings to ensure they meet the building code

 - Assess the strength of buildings after an event (eg. earthquakes)